 [Name of the Child’s Parent or Parents or Legal Guardian] [Address of the Child’s Parent or Parents or Legal Guardian] [City, State, Zip Code]

 We, [PARENTS OR LEGAL GUARDIAN’S FULL NAME], are the lawful guardians of our son, [CHILD’S FULL NAME].
 His date of birth is [DATE OF BIRTH], his passport number is [NUMBER] and it expires on [DATE].

-Our son is traveling with [NAME OF RESPONSIBLE PERSON] to New York to attend a Broadway play with his high school drama class.
+Our son is traveling with [NAME OF GRANDPARENT] to New York to attend a Broadway play with his high school drama class.